btahir/realsaas/README.md

 ## Sob Story

 It wasn't all smooth sailing.
 I did run into performance issues, such as slow navigation.
-I suspect this is becasue of the repeated middleware requests and lack of cahcing.
+I suspect this is because of the repeated middleware requests and lack of caching.
 I tried caching db auth requests but to limited success.
 Maybe someone smarter than me can optimize Supabase Auth to be faster.

 ## Getting Started

 ### Prerequisites

+This code is using the setup I had for [SnoopHawk](http://snoophawk.com/) under the hood meaning the products you see as well as Auth all are configured for SnoopHawk.

 You can follow the more detailed guide from the original repository [here](https://github.com/vercel/nextjs-subscription-payments).
 Supabase can be daunting but the schema.sql commands create all the necessary tables.
 I personally like to run the commands directly in Supabase to create the tables once I am good with the schema.

 You will also need to setup Lemon Squeezy and SendGrid (optionally if you want to receive emails via the contact form).

+For auth, you have to setup wildcard redirect urls in Supabase to be configured for the domains you want to use.

 ### Environment Setup